Shyam286/freshersbatch-oct16/README.txt

 <<<<<<< HEAD
-Web Technology Assignment is not ready
+Web Technology Assignment is not ready .
+2) profitable site
 >>>>>>> css-assignments